 4.3.5.2.1 supportedBandCombinationReduced-r13

-This field is used to indicate the carrier aggregation, MIMO and MBMS reception capabilities supported by the UE as defined in 4.3.5.2 if requested by E-UTRAN as specified in TS 36.331 [5].
+This field is used to indicate the carrier aggregation, MIMO and MBMS reception capabilities supported by the UE as defined in 4.3.5.2 if requested by E-UTRAN as specified in MFA TS 36.331 [5].
 All descriptions in 4.3.5.2 are applied for this field unless explicitly stated otherwise.
 It is mandatory for UEs supporting carrier aggregation beyond 5 component carriers.

-If a CA band combination beyond 5 component carriers is included in this field, the UE supports Activation/Deactivation MAC Control Element of four octets as specified in TS 36.321 [4].
-If a CA band combination beyond 5 component carriers with uplink is included in this field, the UE supports Extended PHR MAC Control Element supporting 32 serving cells with configured uplink as specified in TS 36.321 [4].
+If a CA band combination beyond 5 component carriers is included in this field, the UE supports Activation/Deactivation MAC Control Element of four octets as specified in MFA TS 36.321 [4].
+If a CA band combination beyond 5 component carriers with uplink is included in this field, the UE supports Extended PHR MAC Control Element supporting 32 serving cells with configured uplink as specified in MFA TS 36.321 [4].

-If the fallback band combinations for a given band combination are omitted in this field (see TS 36.331 [5]), the UE shall for all the omitted fallback band combinations support the same UE radio access capabilities as for the superset band combination.
+If the fallback band combinations for a given band combination are omitted in this field (see MFA TS 36.331 [5]), the UE shall for all the omitted fallback band combinations support the same UE radio access capabilities as for the superset band combination.

 4.3.5.3 multipleTimingAdvance